Narbonne Blue Flax

 - Is Narbonne Blue Flax good for the Colorado Front Range?

-- Yes.
-Narbonne Blue Flax is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Narbonne Blue Flax is a well-suited perennial for Colorado's Front Range.

 - How big does Narbonne Blue Flax get?